 Trademark law protects distinctive words, phrases, logos, symbols, slogans, and any other devices used to identify and distinguish products or services in the marketplace.
 Trademarks are often registered with the U.S. Patent & Trademark Office (USPTO), the trademark owner can enforce its mark across the United States.

 However, trademark "ownership" is not absolute.
 Are there any circumstances under which you would be permitted to use a trademark without the prior permission of its owner?
 The short answer is that you can use a trademark belonging to another person or company if you use the mark for:

 Informational (or “editorial”) uses of a trademark do not require permission from its owner.
 These are uses that inform, educate, or express opinions protected under the First Amendment of the United States Constitution—freedom of speech and of the press.

 For example, permission is not required to use the Chevrolet logo in an article describing Chevrolet trucks, even if the article is critical of the company.
 You could (obviously) use the word mark "Chevrolet" as well as the famous golden "plus sign" logo mark.
 This would be true whether you were publishing a news article or an article in an academic journal.

 Similarly, if you were making a documentary film on the history of American trucks, you would not need permission to include the Chevrolet logo.
 However, the use of the logo must have some relevance to the work.
 For example, it would not be wise to publish an article critical of overseas auto manufacturing practices and include the Chevrolet logo unless Chevrolet was mentioned in the article.

 Finally, you are also permitted to use trademarks for purposes of parody or commentary.
-For example, if you were writing a skit about how young people are always on their phones, you could glue the Apple logo onto the actors' prop phones without fearing a claim of trademark infringement.
+For example, if you were writing a skit about how young people are always on their phones, you could glue the Samsung logo onto the actors' prop phones without fearing a claim of trademark infringement.